Call Centre & Customer Service

 - liaising with supervisors, team leaders, operatives and third parties to gather information and resolve issues.

 Key skills and interests

-To become a cruise ship steward, you would need:
+To become a call centre manager, you would need:

 Working hours and conditions

 In a full-time job you would work between 35 and 40 hours a week, although part-time work is often available.
 Shiftwork including evenings and weekends is common in the contact centre industry.